simeonqs/callsync/README.md

 - loading selection tables from Raven and Audacity
 - calculating performance of the detection and assignment functions

-To install and load the package run:
+The tested version can be installed from CRAN.
+To install and load the developmental version run:

 ```
 install.packages('devtools')